algolia/api-clients-automation/docs/addNewClient.md

 #### [spec file](../specs/search/spec.yml)

-> We recommend to copy an of existing [spec file](../specs/search/spec.yml) and edit the `paths` and `servers
+We recommend to copy an of existing [spec file](../specs/search/spec.yml) and edit the `paths` and `servers

-This file is the entry point of the spec, it contains `servers` and `paths` of your API spec.
+This file is the entry point of the spec, it contains `servers` and `paths` of the API spec.

 #### [spec common folder](../specs/search/common)

-Properties that are common to your client.
+Properties that are common to the client.

 #### [paths folder](../specs/search/paths)

-Path definition of the paths defined in your [spec file](../specs/search/spec.yml)
+Path definition of the paths defined in the [spec file](../specs/search/spec.yml)